dyamin/llm-marketing-analysis/README.md

 ## Conclusion

-Within >3 hours, we built a proof-of-concept pipeline that scrapes Reddit, uses an LLM to classify and summarize mentions of SentinelOne, identifies competitor mentions, organizes final insights, and shows actionable items for the marketing team.
+Within >3 hours, we built a proof-of-concept pipeline that scrapes Reddit, uses an LLM to classify and summarize mentions of SentinelOne, identify competitor mentions, organizes final insights, and shows actionable items for the marketing team.
 The solution is easily extensible and showcases how you can combine NLP/LLM summarization with real-world data (Reddit) to produce a valuable marketing analysis.